The emotional blueprint of movie genres

 Summary

-Overall, the patterns shown above should be largely what you were expecting to see; they are quantifying and illustrating our shared popular culture.
+Overall, the patterns shown above should be essentially what you were expecting to see; they quantify and illustrate our shared popular culture.

 A few things which jumped out as interesting to me are:

 Mystery films have low levels of joy.
-There is nothing inherent in the notion of a mystery (i.e. a story slowly reveals unknown information) which should preclude a joyful experience - think of a children's treasure hunt.
+There is nothing inherent in the notion of a mystery (i.e., a story slowly revealing unknown information) that should preclude a joyful experience - think of a children's treasure hunt.
 However, 'Mystery movies' typically include elements of distrust, suspicion and threat.

-"Physical" genres dominate anger and disgust, whereas "Metaphysical" films lead with joy and sadness.
+Physical genres dominate anger and disgust, whereas metaphysical films lead with joy and sadness.
 The movies which lean most heavily on physical on-screen action include Crime, Action, and Westerns.
-The other end is dominated but metaphysical films (Music and Romance) and genres targeted at children (Animation and Family itself).
+The other end is dominated by metaphysical films (Music and Romance) and genres targeted at children (Animation and Family itself).

 Similar bedfellows don't always overlap.
-There is a strong link between anger and disgust in most, but not all genres.
-The biggest disconnect between these two are found among Sci-Fi, Fantasy and Animation movies.
+There is a strong link between anger and disgust in most, but not all, genres.
+The most significant disconnect between these two is found among Sci-Fi, Fantasy and Animation movies.

 Further reading

-If you've enjoyed this, then you may want to check out my previous analysis of the emotions found within the human faces on movie posters.
+If you've enjoyed this, please check out my previous analysis of the emotions expressed in human faces on movie posters.

 Methodology

-The core dataset of movies came from my own database, built from public sources over the years.
-The genres and production years were that of IMDb.
+The core dataset of movies originated from my own database, which was built from public sources over the years.
+The genres and production years were those of IMDb.
 The emotional data came from Telly Moods, who used IBM Watson NLP to analyse the overview of the movie.

-TellyMoods describe itself as "the first product of eClapper Project Inc., a US Data & Emotion company that addresses decision-makers in the entertainment industry; through specific services and products, we help them better understand what the audience wants".
+The first product of eClapper Project Inc., a US Data & Emotion company that addresses decision-makers in the entertainment industry; through specific services and products, we help them better understand what the audience wants.

 Epilogue